MVC Areas with example

 Registering Area

-Before working with area, make sure you have registered your area with in the Application_Start method in Global.asax as shown below.
+Before working with the area, make sure you have registered your area within the Application_Start method in Global.asax as shown below.

 protected void Application_Start()